Stephen Powell

 Stephen Powell (born 7 September 1976) is a former Australian rules footballer in the Australian Football League (AFL).

+Early Life

+Powell was born in Melbourne, Australia.
+As a child, his family moved to Adelaide and Sydney, before returning to Melbourne when he was 12.
+Growing up, Powell was a fan of the Collingwood Football Club.

+Career as a Football Player

-A journeyperson in the AFL, Powell made his debut with the Western Bulldogs as a 20-year-old in 1997.
+Powell made his debut with the Western Bulldogs as a 20-year-old in 1997.
 He quickly became known as a player whose hardness and aggression at the ball was invaluable, continuing this role as the Bulldogs reached preliminary finals in 1997 and 1998.

-Surprisingly, at the end of 1999 he was traded went to the Melbourne Football Club much to the dismay of Bulldogs fans, where he immediately became a major contributor in helping them reach a Grand Final in 2000.
-Despite a bad loss, he was a shining light on the day and the Demons.
+Surprisingly, at the end of 1999 he was traded to the Melbourne Football Club, contributing to Melbourne's 2000 season, which culminated in losing the 2000 Grand Final against Essendon Football Club.

 Powell polled strongly in their Best and Fairest at the end of the year.
-He missed all of 2001 with a nearly career ending groin injury.
+He missed all of 2001 with a near career ending groin injury.